AvolitesLtd/TitanManual/docs/titan-basics.md

 then 'External Monitor', then select the option to match the resolution of your monitor.

-Click [here](system-settings/external-displays.md) for more information about setting up an external monitor.
+The [External Displays](system-settings/external-displays.md) section gives more information about setting up an external monitor.

 ## Other Connections